 - Further information

-Before submitting your manuscript to Clinical Medicine Insights: Pediatrics, please ensure you have read the Aims &
+Before submitting your manuscript to Nutrition and Metabolic Insights, please ensure you have read the Aims & Scope.

 - Written by the Editor-in-Chief, deputy Editor-in-Chief, Guest Editor or Associate Editor of a journal, editorials are intended to inform readers of changes concerning the journal, or to introduce supplements, special issues, or new ideas relevant to the journal.
 In limited circumstances individuals other than the individuals listed here may propose an editorial topic if they wish.